-Palace Green Library, in the heart of Durham city, holds Durham University's special collections.
+Palace Green Library, in the heart of Durham city, holds Durham University's special collections and is also home to the World Heritage Site Visitor Centre and the historic Cosin’s Library.
 Our galleries are open to all and display treasures spanning millennia and the globe.

 OPENING HOURS AND ADMISSION

 Palace Green Library is open Monday-Sunday between 10am-5pm, with late-night opening until 7pm on Thursdays (excluding Barker Research Library).

 Cosin’s Library is open Wednesday to Sunday between 11am-3pm, plus Bank Holidays (excluding Christmas and New Year).

 Currently, we are offering free entry to all our visitors.